UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 # 05.06.24

 Reverse engineering this project is easier to understand.
 Final step consists of plotting in R using ggplot2 the distribution of mutation on isoforms.
 Data is structured with column 1 containing isoform ID (x axis) and column 2 containing mutation enrichment (y axis).

+# 06.06.24

+I downloaded .csv file from https://www.epigeneticmachinery.org/ site and loaded UniProt IDs as a list.
+I iterated over the UniProt IDs and found isoform accession IDs for their isoforms.
+I got and downloaded isoform .json files using the isoform accession IDs.
+Code for this is in this repository on Github.
+I now have the code to fetch variant and isoform information from UniProt.
+Next step is to learn GREP to get the part of the data I am interested in using.
+I also have to know which information will be of use for the enrichment analysis.
+I must add that this part felt hardest considering I was using novel and not documented ways at first but ended up using well documented ways with the api.